-As it's one of the first things you will have to tackle when getting a new smoke detector, we started by rating and scoring the amount of hassle it took to get each smoke alarm installed and configured.
+As it's one of the first things you will have to tackle when getting a new smoke detector, we started by rating and scoring the hassle it took to get each smoke alarm installed and configured.
 Generally, we have found that the battery-powered models are a bit easier to install, as you just need to attach the mounting bracket to the wall, insert batteries, and clip on the alarm.
-This is true for the First Alert SC07CN, the Kidde i9050, the Kidde 21026043, or the X-Sense Escape Light.
-The X-Sense Escape Light is particularly easy to install, as you don't need to even install batteries — a 10-year lithium one is built right in, which will activate the first time the sensor is attached to the mounting plate.
+This is true for the First Alert SCO7CN, the First Alert SCO5CN, the Kidde i9050, the Kidde 21026043 KN-COSM-BA, or the X-Sense Escape Light.
+The X-Sense is particularly easy to install, as you don't even need to install batteries.
+A 10-year lithium battery is built right in, which will activate the first time the sensor is attached to the mounting plate.

-There are a few other battery-operated models but they have some wireless connectivity, so they take a little more time and effort to configure.
-The Kidde 21026044 Wireless is the easiest of these since you just need to pick a code with the eight switches on the back and any alarm that shares the same code should automatically connect, up to a limit of 24 interconnected devices with 12 being smoke alarms.
+There are a few other battery-operated models, but they each offer wireless connectivity, so they take a little more time and effort to configure.
+The Kidde 21026044 Wireless is the easiest of these.
+You just need to pick a code with the eight switches on the back, and any alarm that shares the same code should automatically connect (up to a limit of 24 interconnected devices with 12 being smoke alarms).

-The remaining hardwired alarms aren't too hard to install, provided you already are set up for a hardwired system.
-Most of them, like the Kidde 21026063, the First Alert BRK 3120B and the First Alert BRK SC9120B all come with a pre-stripped wiring harness, so you should quickly and easily be able to remove your old alarm and attach the new ones with a pair of wire nuts.
-You will need to strip the other wire and do a little more work if you have an interconnected system but isn't a huge hassle nonetheless.
+The remaining hardwired alarms aren't too hard to install, provided your home is already set up for a hardwired system.
+Most of them, such as the First Alert 3120B Hardwire Dual and the First Alert BRK SC9120B, come with a pre-stripped wiring harness, so it should be quick and easy to remove your old alarm and attach the new ones with a pair of wire nuts.
+You will need to strip the other wire and do a little more work if you have an interconnected system, but it isn't a huge hassle.

-Next, we compared all the different detection abilities of these products.
-Smoke alarms come in two types: ionization and photoelectric.
-Ionization sensors use a tiny amount of radioactive material — nothing to be concerned about — which are generally more sensitive to flaming fires.
-Photoelectric sensors rely on a light source and sensor and are generally triggered faster by smoldering fires.
-To give you the best chance of early detection, the National Fire Protection Association recommends having both types in your home.
+Next, we compared the types of detection sensors present in each of these products.
+Smoke alarms come with two different types of sensors: ionization and photoelectric.
+Ionization sensors use a tiny trace amount of radioactive material to detect smoke — nothing to be concerned about — and are generally more sensitive to flaming fires.
+Photoelectric sensors rely on a light source and sensor and are typically triggered faster by smoldering fires.
+To give you the best chance of early detection, the National Fire Protection Association recommends having both types of sensors in your home.

-Luckily, some smoke detectors, like the Nest Protect and the First Alert BRK 3120B have both types of sensors in a single unit, giving you the best chance of detecting both flaming and smoldering fires early.
-The Nest Protect also has a carbon monoxide sensor integrated as well.
+Luckily, some smoke detectors, like the Nest Protect and the First Alert 3120B Hardwire Dual, include both types of sensors in a single unit, giving you the best chance of detecting both flaming and smoldering fires.
+The Nest Protect also has an integrated carbon monoxide sensor.

-A handful of other smoke detectors also have integrated carbon monoxide sensors, even though they only have a single type of smoke-sensing technology.
-The First Alert BRK SC9120B and the Kidde 21026043 have ionization smoke sensors, as well as CO detectors.
-The First Alert SC07CN, the First Alert SCO5CN, the First Alert OneLink Alexa Safe & Sound, and the OneLink Smart Smoke + Carbon Monoxide all have photoelectric smoke sensors, in addition to the CO sensor.
+A handful of other smoke detectors also have integrated carbon monoxide sensors, even though they only have a single type of smoke-sensing sensor.
+The First Alert BRK SC9120B and the Kidde 21026043 KN-COSM-BA have ionization smoke sensors, as well as carbon monoxide detectors.
+The First Alert SCO7CN, the First Alert SCO5CN, the First Alert OneLink Alexa Safe & Sound, and the OneLink Smart Smoke + Carbon Monoxide all have photoelectric smoke sensors, in addition to a carbon monoxide sensor.

-Many newer building codes are beginning to mandate the presence of an interconnected smoke alarm system, so any one alarm detecting smoke will trigger all of them to sound.
-Luckily, many of the alarms we tested have this ability.
-This is usually the most common with hardwired alarms, like the Kidde 21026063, the First Alert BRK 3120B, and the First Alert BRK SC9120B.
-These units all have a dedicated wire just for linking to other units.
-However, you do need to check that the wiring in your house and your other alarms are compatible.
+Many new building codes are mandating an interconnected smoke alarm system so that any alarm detecting smoke will trigger all of the others to sound.
+Luckily, many of the products we tested have this ability, which is common among hardwired alarms, like First Alert's 3120B Hardwire Dual and BRK SC9120B.
+These units have a dedicated wire just for linking to other units.
+However, you need to check that the wiring in your house and your other alarms are compatible.
 Usually, they will only work with other alarms from the same manufacturer.

-The hardwired version of the OneLink Smart Smoke + Carbon Monoxide and the First Alert Alexa Safe & Sound also can do this, with the bonus of being able to link with non-smart compatible alarms.
-This lets you save some money by adding only a single smart alarm to your system.
-The wired and wireless Nest Protects can link to each other but no other alarms.
+The hardwired version of the OneLink Smart Smoke + Carbon Monoxide and the First Alert OneLink Alexa Safe & Sound can also do this, with the bonus of being able to link with non-smart compatible alarms.
+This lets you save some money by adding only a single smart alarm to achieve a smart system.
+The wired and wireless Nest Protect can link to each other but not too different alarms.

-The Kidde 21026044 Wireless can also be linked and is one also one of the simplest and least expensive ways to set up a connected system, even if you don't have hardwired alarms.
-You just pick your code and each alarm should automatically link.
-You do need to locate the initiating alarm if you are trying to use the "Hush" feature to automatically connect to the other blaring alarms.
+The Kidde 21026044 Wireless can also be linked and is one of the simplest and least expensive ways to set up a connected system, even if you don't have hardwired alarms.
+You just pick your code, and each alarm should automatically link.
+You need to locate the initiating alarm for the "Hush" feature to automatically connect to the other blaring alarms.

-Finally, we compare any additional features these products have.
-A group of these products will give you verbal warnings in addition to the typical sirens.
-All of the smart smoke alarms — the Nest Protect, the First Alert Alexa Safe & Sound, and the OneLink Smart Smoke + Carbon Monoxide — all will inform you of the type of alarm triggered and the location of the initiating alarm.
+Finally, we compared any additional features these products have.
+Some of these products will give you verbal warnings in addition to the typical siren alarm.
+All of the smart smoke alarms, including the Nest Protect, the First Alert OneLink Alexa Safe & Sound, and the OneLink Smart Smoke + Carbon Monoxide, will inform you of the type of alarm triggered and the location of the initiating alarm.

-The First Alert SC07CN and the Kidde 21026043 also both have voice alerts, and the First Alert SC07CN has the bonus of having a programmable location that it will announce when an alarm is triggered so you know precisely which one went off.
+The First Alert SCO7CN and the Kidde 21026043 KN-COSM-BA also have voice alerts, and the First Alert SCO7CN has the bonus of having a programmable location that it will announce when an alarm is triggered so you know precisely which one went off.

 A few other models also have integrated lights, though for different purposes.
-The X-Sense Escape Light SD01 has an — you guessed it — evacuation light that will illuminate when an alarm is triggered to help guide your way out.
-The Nest Protect and the First Alert Alexa Safe & Sound both have LED ring lights, with the Nest Protect's lighting up automatically as a nightlight based on motion.
-The First Alert Alexa Safe & Sound will light up based on ambient light and gives you the option to customize the color.
+The X-Sense Escape Light SD01 has an evacuation light that will illuminate when an alarm is triggered to help guide your way out.
+The Nest Protect and the First Alert OneLink Alexa Safe & Sound both have LED ring lights, with the Nest Protect's lighting up automatically as a nightlight based on motion.
+The First Alert OneLink Alexa Safe & Sound will light up based on ambient light and gives you the option to customize the color.

-Hopefully, you have found this review helpful and informative when it comes to picking the next smoke detector for your home, regardless of if you are looking for a bare-bones budget option or a deluxe model with smart features.
+Hopefully, you have found this review helpful and informative for picking the next smoke detector for your home, regardless of if you are looking for a bare-bones budget option or a deluxe model with smart features.
 Whether you have a hardwired system or need a battery-powered model, we sincerely hope that one of these products is the perfect match for your needs and budget.
-Additionally, you do need to check with your local rules and regulations, as well as the guidance by the NFPA to ensure that whatever system you choose is in full compliance for maximum safety and peace of mind.
+Additionally, you should check any local regulations and the guidance by the NFPA to ensure that whatever system you choose is in full compliance for maximum safety and peace of mind.

 — David Wise